apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/group/description.md

 The result will be a new row schema containing the fields `total_cost`, ``top_purchases``, and `transactionDurations`, containing the sum of all purchases costs (for that user and country), the top ten purchases, and a histogram of transaction durations.
 The schema will also contain a key field, which will be a row containing userId and country.

 Note that usually the field type can be automatically inferred from the `Combine.CombineFn` passed in.
 However sometimes it cannot be inferred, due to Java type erasure, in which case a `Schema.Field` object containing the field type must be passed in.
 This is currently the case for `ApproximateQuantilesCombineFn` in the above example.

+### Playground exercise

+You can find the complete code of this example in the playground window you can run and experiment with.

+One of the differences you will notice is that it also contains the part to output `PCollection` elements to the console.

+Do you also notice in what order elements of PCollection appear in the console?
+Why is that?
+You can also run the example several times to see if the output stays the same or changes.